BBB/testing-a11y/README.md

 );
 ```

-Now you need to share a reference to the testID with you integration tests
+Now you need to share a reference to the testID with your integration tests

 ```typescript
 import * as React from "react";